Thiruninravur railway station

 Thiruninravur railway station is one of the railway stations on the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
 It serves the neighbourhood of Thiruninravur, a suburb of Chennai, and is located 29 km west of the Chennai Central railway station.
 It has an elevation of 37 m above sea level.

 History

 The lines at the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.

 Existing footbridge was demolished due to less usage and a new footbridge was erected in February 2016.
 In 2019, reservation counter was moved from the station platform to footbridge.

 Layout

-The station has three platforms.
+The station has five platforms.
 Platform 1 is meant for long-distance trains, goods trains and trains starting from Thiruninravur.
-Platform 2 and 3 are meant for local suburban trains.
-Platform 4 is for fast suburban trains.
+Platform 2 and 3 are meant for local suburban trains.Platform 4 is for fast suburban trains.
+Platform 5 under constructions.

 Traffic

 The station has a footfall of more than 10,000 commuters every day.